China–United States relations: Obama administration (2009–2017)

 Obama supported the One-China policy.
 In 2014, Obama stated that "We recognize Tibet as part of the People's Republic of China.
 We are not in favor of independence."

+Beginning in 2015, China's People's Liberation Army Air Force began patrolling the South China Sea, including the disputed Paracel and Spratly Islands.
+In China's view, these disputed areas are within its Air Defense Identification Zone (ADIZ).
+The United States Air Force does not accept this view, and flies its military planes through the area without informing China.

 In May 2015, U.S. Secretary of Defense Ashton Carter warned China to halt its rapid island-building in the South China Sea.

 Obama hosted Xi for a bilateral meeting on the margins of the Nuclear Security Summit on 31 March 2016.